OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 # Vectorization using TD-IDF:
 Transform the processed tokens into numerical feature vectors.
 I chose TD-IDF due to it's compatbility with text classification helping identify patterns in text; and the goal to find patterns associated to different emotional states.
 - quantifies the importance of a term in a document with respect to frequency in a document and rarity across entire corpus
-- high frquency words that carry little semantic value are assigned low weights where as informative terms that are class specific carry higher weights
+- high frquency words that carry little semantic value are more likely assigned low weights where as informative terms that are class specific carry higher weights
 - helps model learn from meaningful signal words "upset" or "anxious" instead of frequent words in text such as "them", "apple", etc; drawing clearer decision boundaries between categories
-- prevent frequent words from dominating feature space

 # Model : Logistic Regression
 I chose Logistic Regression due to it's compatibility for classification problems; returing probabilities vs labels and pairing well with TD-IDF.